AntonyLeonard/RoadStatus/README.md

 In Visual Studio, all test cases of Test project “TestRoadStatus” can be run by simply selecting Test->Run->All Tests from menu or pressing Ctrl + R + A. The outcome of all test results can be seen through Test Explorer in Visual Studio.

-Please add your ApiId and ApiKey in config file of test project before running the tests.
+<b>Please add your ApiId and ApiKey in config file of test project before running the tests.</b>

 # Assumptions